aceismtemple/new-heavens-and-a-new-earth/Traditions/Hanukkah.md

 # ✨ The Rededication (Where the word Hanukkah comes from)

-The Temple was cleansed and rededicated to God.
+The Temple was cleansed and rededicated to HaShem.
 **Hanukkah literally means “dedication.”**

 They wanted to relight the **menorah**, but: